 Eighteen hours of Education and related areas or appropriate professional certification and satisfactory score on the Graduate Record Examination (Aptitude only).
-The Education course prerequisites do not apply to the Student Personnel Services in Higher Education Program.
+The Education course prerequisites do not apply to the Student Personnel Services in Higher Education, Rehabilitation Counseling Program or Interdisciplinary Major in OHRD Programs.